odeum/odeum-code/README.md

 - “Possibility to reuse technical knowledge with React Native for mobile apps”
 - “Top tier company approval (FB, Instagram, Twitter, Netflix, AirBnB, Microsoft and many others)”

 ## 1.3.
-For more details and involvement in ODEUM CodeJS open source project please clone the repository or contact:
+For more details and involvement in ODEUM Code open source project please clone the repository or contact:

 ```js
 ReactDOM.render(<Contact mail="cb@webhouse.dk"